 Daihatsu Hijet Jumbo models are the second most popular Daihatsu pickup-style model after the regular cab Hijet in Japan.
 In the US, they are often preferred by customers because of the more spacious nature of their “jumbo” size extended cabs.
 And we’re going to explore more about them… but before we do that, here’s a couple of pictures of the 10th generation (top) and 11th generation (bottom) Hijet Jumbos so you can see what they look like.

-Now, here's the 11th generation Hijet Jumbo.
+Now, here’s the 11th generation Hijet Jumbo.
 This one is in the new and rare red metallic color.
 As you can see, this particular one has the original JDM (Japan Domestic Market) wheels and tires that these mini trucks are sold with over there.
-While most US mini truck buyers will want the kind of lift and tire upgrades that you can see on the green one above, if your application doesn't warrant it, then you can always buy one with these original wheels and tires.
-It's still pretty decent off-road, and the fuel economy will be slightly better with the lower rolling resistance.
+Of course, for the off-road US market, the kind of lift, rims and tires combination you see on the green one above is going to work better.

 What you’ll notice on both of these Hijet Jumbos, and with the previous generation models as well, is the extra vertical window on the side at the rear of the cab, and the slight bulge in the roof.
 Compare this to the regular cab Hijet and you will see the contrast right away.